-Prerequisite(s): third-year standing in the specific stream of the B.H.Sc. program appropriate to the course, a major CGPA of at least 8.0 and permission of the Department of Health Sciences.
+Prerequisite(s): third-year standing and above in the specific stream of the B.H.Sc. program appropriate to the course, an overall CGPA of at least 8.5 and permission of the Department of Health Sciences.

 Emerging Issues in Environment and Health